birdflag/birdflag.github.io/_pages/about.md

 <small> No time to hire a graphic designer and copywriter?
 I also offer copywriting for your business to both show and tell the world what you're all about.

-<small> Contact me at hfogartydesign@gmail.com to talk, or use my Design Form to share your vision!
+<small> Contact me at hfogartydesign@gmail.com to talk, or use the Design Form to share your vision!

 <img src="/images/portrait.jpg" width="450">